LarrySnyder/stockpyl/docs/tutorial/tutorial_sim.rst

 |sp| contains code to simulate single- or multi-echelon inventory systems.
 The system being simulated
 can include many different features, including:

+	* Multiple products, with relationships specified by bill-of-materials (BOM) structures
 	* Stochastic demand with a variety of built-in demand distributions, or supply your own
 	* Inventory management using a variety of built-in inventory policies, or supply your own
 	* Stochastic supply disruptions with various implications